Asymptotic symmetries and soft charges of fractons: Introduction

 For the well-definiteness of the theory, we propose asymptotic conditions that encompass all known solutions and should be thought of as describing arbitrary sources in a finite spatial region in space.
 This can be interpreted as isolated systems as seen from far away and means that we investigate the Coulumbic, rather than the radiative, sector of the theory.
+Isolated systems are idealizations that allow to discuss subsystems and assign to them physical attributes (like, e.g., energy, momentum, charge, dipole charge).
+For some theories this seems trivial, like in Newtonian mechanics where isolated systems fall of like $\frac{1}{r}$, however for gauge theories this is a subtle issue, since some of the to-be-believed gauge redundancies might lead to physical charges.
+This is indeed the case for electrodynamics, general relativity and for the theories we are considering here.
+(For further motivation see, e.g., Section 1 in~\cite{Geroch:1977jn} and Section~2.10 in~\cite{Strominger:2017zoo}.)

-Using these asymptotic conditions all charges are finite and integrable and the asymptotic symmetries are indeed the expected on symmetries.
+We propose asymptotic conditions for which all charges are finite and integrable and the asymptotic symmetries are indeed the expected symmetries.
 The problem of the divergence in the energy is resolved similarly to the infinitely long charged string in electrodynamics.
 Thus, with these asymptotic conditions, the theory is well-defined and possesses a finite action principle.

 Besides the just described asymptotic conditions we propose a second set which infinitely extends these symmetries.
 In analogy to electrodynamics these novel charges can be thought of as soft charges.
 This provides a hint towards a ``fracton infrared triangle'', which apart from the asymptotic symmetries in one corner, should be completed with a fracton memory effect and soft theorem.
 For a discussion of infrared triangles we refer to the review~\cite{Strominger:2017zoo}~(see also \cite{Raclariu:2021zjz,Pasterski:2021rjz}) and references therein.